floriank/blog/content/post/moving-on-from-postgres-fdw.md

 The main error I made was that I only considered my own position.
 Had I acted with empathy (and common sense), I might have realized that almost no one hosts their own databases.
 Since Heroku has been around for a while and with companies such as Google now offering cloud-based versions of PostgreSQL, not even my own team hosts their own database anymore!

+Also, less dependencies should be viewed as less liabilities to manage!

 Fudge.

 # The problem